Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: Multiple normalized solutions

 which are a kind of rescaling projection and immersion.
 Observe that

 For $\tilde{\eta}$ obtained in Theorem \ref{thm_def_H}, define "$\eta=\pi \circ \tilde{\eta} \circ \iota$" up to the time; more precisely

 It is now a straightforward computation showing that $\eta$ satisfies the requests of Theorem \ref{thm_def_gen}.
-A delicate issue, anyway, is to show the intuitive fact that neighborhoods of $\tilde{K}_b$ are brought to neighborhoods of $K_b^{PSP}$.
+A delicate issue, anyway, is to show the intuitive fact that neighbourhoods of $\tilde{K}_b$ are brought to neighbourhoods of $K_b^{PSP}$.
 More precisely we have the following result.

 \begin{lemma} Assume that $K_b^{PSP}$ is compact (for instance, $b<0$).
 Let $\rho>0$, then there exists $R(\rho)>0$ such that, set $\tilde{\mc{O}}=\tilde{N}_{\rho}(\tilde{K}_b)$ and $\mc{O}=N_{R(\rho)}(K_b^{PSP})$, we have